-Based on the Bexar County and COSA design guidelines, the following design parameters were used for design of the pavement sections:
+Based on the City of Marion and Guadalupe County design guidelines, the following design parameters were used for design of the pavement sections:

 Acceptable Pavement Structural Sections

-Local Local Collector
+Local Street Collector Street

-Туре А Туре В Street
+Reliability, % 70 90

-Reliability, % 70 90 90
+Initial Serviceability Index, po 4.2 4.2

-Initial Serviceability Index, po 4.2 4.2 4.2
+Terminal Serviceability Index, pt 2.0 2.5

-Terminal Serviceability Index, pt 2.0 2.0 2.5
+Standard Deviation, So 0.45 0.45

-Standard Deviation, So 0.45 0.45 0.45
+Design Life, years 20 20

-Design Life, years 20 20 20
+18-kip ESALs 1,000,000 2,000,000

-18-kip ESALs 100,000 2,000,000 2,000,000
+Minimum Structural Number 2.02 2.92

-Minimum Structural Number 2.02 2.92 2.92
+Minimum HMAC 2 inches 2 inches

-Maximum Structural Number 3.18 5.08 5.08
+Minimum Granular Base 8 inches 8 inches

-Soil bulk samples were collected to determine the California Bearing Ratio (CBR) value to be used for our pavement design recommendations.
-The locations at which the CBR bulk samples were taken are indicated on the Boring Location Plan in Appendix A. We performed CBR tests at three compaction levels (i.e., 90%, 95% and 100% for a total of two (2) CBR tests) on each sample location.
-Based on laboratory test results, CBR values of about 3.1 and 5.8 percent were obtained for the existing untreated subgrade compacted to at least 95 percent of the maximum dry density determined in accordance with ASTM D 698.
-TTL recommends that a CBR value of 3.0 percent be used to represent the pavement subgrade conditions at this site.
+One (1) soil bulk sample was collected to determine the California Bearing Ratio (CBR) value to be used for our pavement design recommendations.
+The location at which the CBR bulk sample was taken is indicated on the Boring Location Plan in Appendix A. We performed CBR tests at three compaction levels (i.e., 90%, 95% and 100% for a total of one (1) CBR test on the sample location.
+Based on laboratory test results, a CBR value of about 1.7 percent was obtained for the existing untreated subgrade compacted to at least 95 percent of the maximum dry density determined in accordance with ASTM D 698.
+TTL recommends that a CBR value of 1.7 percent be used to represent the pavement subgrade conditions at this site.
 There are a number of published correlations relating CBR to the Resilient Modulus (MR).
-In accordance with the COSA and Bexar County design guidelines, we used a Resilient Modulus (MR) = 1,500 times the CBR in psi, to convert CBR to MR.
+We used a Resilient Modulus (MR) = 1,500 times the CBR in psi, to convert CBR to MR.

-The COSA pavement guidelines require lime treatment of clay subgrades with a PI greater than 20.
-CBR and the boring logs samples obtained from this subdivision indicates a PI value over 20.
-Therefore, the subgrade at this site shall be treated with hydrated lime in accordance with TxDOT Item 260.
-We anticipate that approximately eight (8) percent of hydrated lime will be required (about 43 pounds per square yard).
+The City of Marion pavement guidelines require lime treatment of clay subgrades with a PI greater than 20.
+CBR and the boring log samples obtained from this subdivision indicates a PI value over 20.
+Therefore, the subgrade shall be treated with hydrated lime in accordance with TxDOT Item 260.
+We anticipate that approximately eight (8) percent lime (by weight) will be required for this project.
 It is anticipated that even after the mass grading is completed that the soils will require lime treatment.
-Lime series testing for this project is underway.
-Once the lab results for the Lime series are available to us, TTL will update our recommendations if required and provide a Lime series curve result.
-Furthermore, we understand the lime treated subgrade will not be treated to meet the COSA requirement for lime stabilization.
+TTL has also designed these pavement sections with a Tensar TX Type 3 Geogrid option.